-- Information Validity The information contained in the manuscripts submitted for publication must present the results of the authors’ research as well as an objective discussion of these results and their importance.
+- Information Validity The information contained in the manuscripts submitted for publication must present the results of the authors’ research as well as an objective discussion of such results and their importance.
 The underlying data must be presented correctly.
 Fraudulent and consciously inaccurate information is considered unethical and unacceptable.
-The identification of research done by others must always be given.
-Authors should cite the publications that influenced the study in question.

-- Originality and Plagiarism Authors must ensure that they have written a completely original study, and if they have used other people’s books or statements, they must be properly cited.
-Similarity index must be less than 19% and single source similarity index must not be more than 4 %.
+- Originality and Plagiarism Authors must ensure that their study is completely original and if they have used other persons’ books or content / material, that must be properly cited.
+Similarity index must be less than 19% and single source similarity index must not be more than 5 %.

-- Paternity of the Manuscript Only authors who have made a significant contribution to the study in question are considered to be authors.
-All those who contributed to the study must be present in the list of authors.
+- Paternity of the Manuscript Only persons having made significant contribution to the study in question should be considered to be authors.
 If other people have been involved in some aspects of the research project, they should be mentioned in the acknowledgments.
 The lead author must ensure that all co-authors and only they are included in the list of authors of the manuscript, that the co-authors have seen and approved the final version of the manuscript, and that they have agreed to submission of the manuscript.

 - Disclosure of Information and Conflicts of Interest All authors must indicate, as a result of their biographical presentation, any conflicts of interest that may affect their proposed publication.
 Funding for research projects that made the study possible must be indicated.

-- Errors in Publishing If the author discovers an important error or an inaccuracy in its publication, its obligation is to quickly inform the editor and to consider, in agreement with the person in charge, the withdrawal of the article or the publication of the information about the error.
+- Errors in Publishing If the author discovers an important error or an inaccuracy in its publication, his / her obligation is to quickly inform the editor and to consider, in agreement with the person in charge, the withdrawal of the article or the publication of the information about the error.

-- Authors to ensure that, the manuscript contains nothing that is abusive, defamatory, libelous, obscene, fraudulent, or illegal, anti-Armed forces, anti-government, anti-institution / university, anti-government departments.
+- Authors to ensure that, the manuscript contains nothing that is abusive, defamatory, libelous, obscene, fraudulent, or illegal, and is not against any institution / university, armed forces, federal / provincial governments.